RichardvdK/CppND-Capstone-Snake-Game/README.md

 ## Concurrency:

 ### 5.1: The project uses multithreading:
 The project uses multithreading to spawn extra food on a timer.
+The PlaceExtraFoodTimer() function is started on a separate thread and has a timer to create additonal food for extra points.
+The program waits for the thread and exits cleanly.
 An atomic<bool> variable is used to signal the ExtraFoodThread that the program has exited on both a SIGINT and on clicking the cross to exit the program (SDL_QUIT).

 ### 5.3: A mutex or lock is used in the project:
 The lock type unique_lock is used to protect variables such as extra_food and extra_food_placed.